 The magic of bread: changing the world one loaf at a time

 Andy Haddon is a director of social enterprise at earth doctors, which develops low carbon projects at community scale in the north east of England.…

 36 million people believe the UK would not be able to function without food banks

-Analysis from a YouGov survey out today, commissioned by ourselves at Eden Project Communities, reveals over 36 million people believe the UK would not…
+Analysis from a YouGov survey, commissioned by ourselves at Eden Project Communities, reveals over 36 million people believe the UK would not be able…